lmay1231/McLeodFAQ/FAQREADME.md

-# greeting
-## Hi Hey Is anyone there?
+# Hi Hey Is anyone there?
 Hello Hay
-## Hello Hi Hi there
+Hello Hi Hi there

-# goodbye
-## Bye See you later Goodbye
+# Bye See you later Goodbye
-## See you later Have a nice day Bye!
+See you later Have a nice day Bye!
 Come back again

-# thanks
-## Thanks Thank you That's helpful Thanks for the help
+# Thanks Thank you That's helpful Thanks for the help
-## Happy to help!
+Happy to help!
 Any time!
 My pleasure You're most welcome!

-# about
-## Who are you?
+# Who are you?
 What are you?
 Who you are?
-## I'm Tom your bot assistant I'm Tom an Artificial Intelligent bot
+I'm Tom your bot assistant I'm Tom an Artificial Intelligent bot

-# name
-## what is your name what should I call you what’s your name?
+# what is your name what should I call you what’s your name?
-## You can call me Tom.
+You can call me Tom.
 I'm Tom!
 Just call me Tom

-# help
-## Could you help me? give me a hand please Can you help?
+# Could you help me? give me a hand please Can you help?
 What can you do for me?
 I need support I need help support me please
-## Tell me how I can assist you Tell me your problem so I can assist you Yes how can I support you
+Tell me how I can assist you Tell me your problem so I can assist you Yes how can I support you

-# createaccount
-## I need to create a new account how to open a new account I want to create an account can you create an account for me how to open a new account
+# I need to create a new account how to open a new account I want to create an account can you create an account for me how to open a new account
-## Please contact Data Science at datascience@mcleodsoftware.com  Just go to our web site and follow the guidelines to create a new account
+Please contact Data Science at datascience@mcleodsoftware.com  Just go to our web site and follow the guidelines to create a new account

-# complaint
-## have a complaint I want to raise a complaint there is a complaint about a service
+# have a complaint I want to raise a complaint there is a complaint about a service
-## Please provide us your complaint in order to assist you Please mention your complaint we will reach you and sorry for any inconvenience caused
+Please provide us your complaint in order to assist you Please mention your complaint we will reach you and sorry for any inconvenience caused

-# mpact
-## where does this data come from?
+# where does this data come from?
 What data is this?
 What is MPact Pro?
-## This data is sent to us from McLeod Customers who participate in our Market Insight program.
+This data is sent to us from McLeod Customers who participate in our Market Insight program.
 We have over 1000 unique companies that contribute

-# mpact data updated
-## How often is Mpact Pro updated?
+# How often is Mpact Pro updated?
 How often is this data updated> How often is this data refreshed?
-## We received data from our customers daily.
+We received data from our customers daily.
 MPact is updated each day.

-# rate data
-## What is included in the rate data What does the rate data include?
+# What is included in the rate data What does the rate data include?
 What is in the rate data What is rate data
-## Rates are linehaul rates only.
+Rates are linehaul rates only.
 Fuel and other additional charges are removed from the rates.

-# criteria
-## What is the criteria for the orders in MPact Pro?
+# What is the criteria for the orders in MPact Pro?
 What criteria is used for MPact pro data?
 Criteria for MPact Pro orders?
-## Orders with the trailer type of Flatbed Van or Reefer are used in MPact.
+Orders with the trailer type of Flatbed Van or Reefer are used in MPact.
 Additionally the order must be InProgress or Delivered.

-# date
-## What date range is used for the date range filter?
+# What date range is used for the date range filter?
 What dates filters are used?
 What dates are used for MPact pro?
-## Actual ship date (when the load was put in progress) is the date that is used.
+Actual ship date (when the load was put in progress) is the date that is used.

 # zones